Klonopin withdrawal can be a long process and may be risky without medical supervision, but medical detox programs can help address these concerns.

 Physical withdrawal symptoms are not the only obstacles to overcome when struggling with Klonopin addiction.
 Psychological symptoms can include:

 - Drug cravings

-These symptoms can be very serious and often require people experiencing them to seek mental health treatment.
-The Recovery Village offers Klonopin addiction treatment throughout the country and can provide additional care for co-occurring disorders.
+These symptoms can be very serious and often require those who experience them to seek mental health treatment.
+The Recovery Village offers Klonopin addiction treatment as well as dual diagnosis care for co-occurring mental health disorders.

 - Early withdrawal

 During the early withdrawal phase, people often experience rebound psychological symptoms that are similar to the symptoms Klonopin was initially used to treat, such as anxiety or insomnia.
 There can also be symptoms likeincreased pulse, high blood pressure and stomach issues.

 This withdrawal phase usually starts within a day or two, beginning when the last dosage leaves the bloodstream.
 Early withdrawal symptoms often subside after four days.

 The stage following early withdrawal is called acute withdrawal.
 During this stage, people may experience the majority of the physical and psychological symptoms associated with withdrawal.
 Symptoms may include: